braindatalab/gecobench/README.md

 ./scripts/hydra/get_results_from_cluster.sh xai-nlp-benchmark-2024...
 ```

-# Viewing the html plots
+## Visualization

+All visualizations are saved in the `artifacts` directory as images.
+The only exception are the html plots.
 To view the html plots start a local server in the root directory of the project:

 ```bash
 python -m http.server 9000